handshake-org/handshake-org.github.io/src/api-docs/source/index.html.md

 Transaction indexer: enabled by `--index-tx=true`.
 Allows lookup of arbitrary transactions by their hash (txid).
 When disabled, the wallet still tracks all of its own transactions by hash and the full node can still be used to look up UTXO (unspent transaction outputs).
+The UTXOs are indexed by outpoint, which is the transaction ID that created the UTXO along with its index in that transaction.

 Address indexer: enabled by `--index-address=true`.
 Allows lookup of all transactions involving a certain address.